behnamasadi/robotic_notes/docs/imu.md

 # Accelerometer-Based Correction

-# Global References

-# Attitude from angular rate
+# Attitude from angular rate (Attitude propagation)
 A quaternion is updated via **integration** of angular rate measurements of a gyroscope.

 matrix exponential: